Check out these fun summer activities for 1 year old toddlers! Perfect for growing kids ready to explore and have fun this season.

 - Toddler Travel Essentials for a Fuss-Free Family Trip

-- Outdoor Activities to Do with Your 1 Year Old
+- Outdoor Activities for 1 Year Olds

 Don’t forget: Join my newsletter and grab your printable calendar of fun and simple play activities: